 - Vaginitis: Vaginitis is an inflammation of the vagina caused by an imbalance of yeasts and bacteria that normally live in the vagina.

-How common is menometrorrhagia?
+How Common is Menometrorrhagia?

 Approximately 11.4 to 13.2 percent of women have the disorder.
 Menometrorrhagia is more common in women 40 years and older, with an estimated 24% of women in their 40s and 50s experiencing the condition.

 Excessive menstrual bleeding can significantly impact health and quality of life.
 Significant blood loss can lead to anemia.
 Anemia is a condition in which the blood lacks oxygen-carrying red blood cells.
 Without oxygen-rich blood, you may feel weak and tired.
 Excessive menstrual bleeding can also be a sign of some reproductive cancers and conditions that affect fertility.
-It is important to seek medical attention when you experience excessive bleeding.
+It is essential to seek medical attention when you experience excessive bleeding.

 The doctor will test for abnormalities that can cause Menometrorrhagia.
 For example, a blood test is used to test for pregnancy.
 Because miscarriage occurs, even when a person does not realize they are pregnant, it can cause severe bleeding.
 A pregnancy test can still be positive up to 35 days after the miscarriage.